kenresoft/ost_music_app_ui/README.md

 # ost_music_app_ui

-A Music Application Flutter project.
+A Music Application Flutter project with easy navigation and saves last played music in the playlist after music is paused.

 ## Screenshots